Laclede Gas Company

 Laclede Gas Company is the largest natural gas distribution utility in Missouri, serving about 632,000 residential, commercial and industrial customers in the city of St. Louis and ten counties in eastern Missouri.
 As an adjunct to its gas distribution business, the company operates an underground natural gas storage field, a propane storage cavern, and propane vaporization facilities.

-Laclede Gas is a regulated public utility and a wholly owned subsidiary of Spire Inc (formerly Laclede Group).
+Laclede Gas is a regulated public utility and a wholly owned subsidiary of Spire Inc. (formerly Laclede Group).
 Its corporate headquarters is located in the 700 Market building in downtown St. Louis.

 History

 It was founded as the Laclede Gas Light Company, as the invention of gas lit street and home lamps was a primary, and innovative use of natural gas.
-Gas lighting displaced candles, whale oil, camphine burning fluid (a blend of turpentine and alcohol) lamps, lamps and kerosene lamps, and came before the invention of electric lighting, and gas cooking and heating.
+In the 1800s, gas lighting began to displace candles and lamps that burned whale oil, camphine, burning fluid (a blend of turpentine and alcohol) and kerosene.
+It predated the invention of electric lighting and gas cooking and heating.